deadlydog/OceanExplorer/ReadMe.md

 You control a submarine and swim around a 3D ocean completing objectives while avoiding the shark.
 The fish flock in groups and the shark uses a simple AI where if the shark is hungry it will hunt fish, and if it is full it will hunt your submarine.
 There are 5 levels.
-I still have to add music and sounds to the game, but it is fully playable.
+I did not get around to adding music and sound effects to the game, but it is still fully playable.

 ![Ocean Explorer screenshot](docs/Images/OceanExplorerScreenshot.jpg)